x-tools/xtools/docs/installation.rst

 Instructions
 ============

 1. Download the `latest release <https://github.com/x-tools/xtools/releases>`_ into a web-accessible location.
-For contributors, you should develop off of the `master <https://github.com/x-tools/xtools>`_ branch.
+For contributors, you should develop off of the `main <https://github.com/x-tools/xtools>`_ branch.
 2. Ensure that ``var/`` and all files within it (other than ``var/SymfonyRequirements.php``) are writable by the web server.
 3. Run ``composer install``.
 You will be prompted to enter database details and other configuration information.
 See :ref:`configuration` for documentation on each parameter.
 4. Optionally, create the XTools database: ``php bin/console doctrine:database:create`` and run the migrations with ``php bin/console doctrine:migrations:migrate``.
 This is actually only used for usage statistics (e.g. see `xtools.wmflabs.org/meta <https://xtools.wmflabs.org/meta>`_).
 XTools will run without it but doing so may cause silent failures, as the requests to record usage are made with AJAX.
 5. Compile the assets with ``./node_modules/.bin/encore production`` (or `dev` for development).
-6. With each deployment or pull from master, you may need to clear the cache.
+6. With each deployment or pull from main, you may need to clear the cache.
 Use ``php bin/console cache:clear --no-warmup`` to clear the cache.
 For a production environment be sure to append ``--env=prod`` to these commands.
 You must also clear the cache whenever you make configuration changes.

 In production, you may find that further server-level configuration is needed.
 The setup process for Wikimedia Cloud VPS (which runs on Debian Buster) is documented on `Wikitech <https://wikitech.wikimedia.org/wiki/Tool:XTools#Production>`_.
 This may be of assistance when installing XTools on similar Linux distributions.